felixgao/python-best-practices/docs/tutorials/performance/multiprocessing.md

 # Multi-Processing

-Due to the infamous python GIL, when you need more CPU power to crunch some data, multi-processing is the way to go.
+Due to the infamous python GIL (Python 3.13 have flags to disable it in experiment), when you need more CPU power to crunch some data, multi-processing is the way to go.
 Python has a built-in multiprocessing library that make this feature avaiable out of the box.

 ## Multiprocessing library